griffithlab/rnaseq_tutorial_wiki/Differential-Expression.md

 ## ERCC DE Analysis

-This section will demonstrate the DE between the ERCC spike-in:
+This section will compare the observed versus expected differential expression estimates for the ERCC spike-in RNAs:

 ```bash